 Questions, Concerns or Recommendation?

-Please fill out the following form and we'll contact you soon.
+Please email us at email@ERHA-web.com and we'll contact you soon.

 When the developer created this subdivision, the concept was the maintenance of assets common to Eagle Ridge (perimeter fencing, entrance gates, tower and walkways) is a key part of creating value for every homeowner.
 To fulfill this obligation, restrictive covenants were placed on every property that legally mandates all homeowners to pay an annual fee, the proceeds of which are used to maintain those common assets.
 Maintenance includes painting, landscaping, removal of graffiti as well as both minor and major repair.